rrachleanne/ParQueen_MarketPlace/README.md

 - The Product model belongs to the customer from the Profile model; and
 - The Product model belongs to the vendor from the Profile model
-- Customer is however optional because when creating a product, the customer does not yet exist until they have order it, but the vendor is required upon selling and item
+- Customer is however optional because when creating a product, the customer does not yet exist until they have ordered a product, but the vendor is required upon selling and item
-- This model also only accepts one attached picture and validates the file type and validates that all the fields are completed by the vendor user
+- This model also only accepts one attached picture and validates the file type and validates that all the fields are completed/filled by the vendor user
 - This model also validates the address by using the gem geocoder to enable the feature of GoogleMaps, the address is joined together.

 #### Database Relations